writethedocs/www/docs/conf/prague/2018/convince-your-manager.rst

   SUBJECT: Professional Development: Documentation Community Conference

-  I'd like to attend Write the Docs in Portland, 6-8 May 2018.
+  I'd like to attend Write the Docs {{city}}, which takes place {{ date.main }}.
 This three-day event explores the art and science of documentation, and covers a diverse range of topics related to documentation in the software industry.

   Write the Docs conferences bring together everyone who writes the docs – Tech Writers, Developers, Developer Relations, Customer Support – making the events an ideal networking opportunity.
   Each conference successfully combines a number of different event formats to deliver engaging, practical, and timely content.

   There is a single track of talks, a parallel unconference event, and a community writing day.
-The `sessions from 2017 <http://www.writethedocs.org/conf/na/2017/speakers/>`_ will give you a good idea of the kinds of topics covered, many of which are relevant to my work.
+The `sessions from 2017 <http://www.writethedocs.org/conf/{{shortcode}}/2017/speakers/>`_ will give you a good idea of the kinds of topics covered, many of which are relevant to my work.

   Costs:

-  * Conference ticket (includes breakfast and lunch) - $450
+  * Conference ticket (includes breakfast and lunch) - {{tickets.corporate.price}}
   * Travel – [fill in with estimate]
   * Accommodation – – [fill in with estimate]